lisphilar/covid19-sir/docs/_sources/markdown/INSTALLATION.md.txt

 ## 2. How to request new data loader

-If you want to use a new dataset for your analysis, please kindly inform us via [GitHub Issues: Request new method of DataLoader class](https://github.com/lisphilar/covid19-sir/issues/new/?template=request-new-method-of-dataloader-class.md).
+If you want to use a new dataset for your analysis, please kindly inform us using [GitHub Issues: Request new method of DataLoader class](https://github.com/lisphilar/covid19-sir/issues/new/?template=request-new-method-of-dataloader-class.md).
 Please read [Guideline of contribution](https://lisphilar.github.io/covid19-sir/CONTRIBUTING.html) in advance.

 ## 3. Use a local CSV file which has the number of cases